fustaro/pololu-maestro-controller/README.md

 });
 ```

-## Create your MaestroServoController
+### Create your MaestroServoController

 ```
 import { getOrCreateController } from '@fustaro/pololu-maestro-controller';

-const controller = getOrCreateController('Maestro_COM4', 'COM4', 16);
+const controller = getOrCreateController(uniqueHardwareName, portName, channels);

+//uniqueHardwareName: A unique reference to a given Maestro, e.g. 'Maestro_COM4'
+//                    The ServoControllerFactory will only ever return a single
+//                    ServoController for a given uniqueHardwareName

+//portName: The USB port to find and connect the Maestro on.
+//          On Windows, this will typically be 'COM1', 'COM2', etc
+//          On RPI, this will typically be '/dev/ttyACM0' or '/dev/ttyUSB0'

+//channels: The amount of channels this Maestro supports (6, 12, 18, 24 etc)
 ```

-### getOrCreateController(uniqueHardwareName: string, portName: string, channels: number)

-uniqueHardwareName: A unique reference to a given Maestro.
-                    The ServoControllerFactory will only ever return a single
-                    ServoController for a given uniqueHardwareName

-portName: The USB port to find and connect the Maestro on.
-          On Windows, this will typically be COM1, COM2, etc
-          On RPI, this will typically be '/dev/ttyACM0' or '/dev/ttyUSB0'

-channels: The amount of channels this Maestro supports (6, 12, 18, 24 etc)

-## Run your servo
+### Run your servo

 ```
 controller.setAngleDegrees(servo, 40);